ioccc-src/winner/next/guidelines.md

 program, we tend to favor the second version.
 Of course, a third version of the same program that is formatted in an interesting and/or obfuscated way, would definitely win over the first two!
-Remember, you can submit more than one entry.
+Remember, you can submit more than one submission.
 See the [IOCCC rules](rules.html) for details.

 We suggest that you avoid trying for the 'smallest self-replicating' source.
-The smallest, a zero byte entry, [won in 1994](../1994/smr/index.html).
+The smallest, a zero byte submission, [won in 1994](../1994/smr/index.html).

 Programs that claim to be the smallest C source that does something, really better be the smallest such program or they risk being rejected because